LLM Program Optimization via Retrieval Augmented Search: Experiments

 \subsection{Results}

-We show results for RAS in Table~\ref{tab:1} and for \textsc{Aegis} in Table~\ref{tab:2}.
+We show C++ results for RAS in Table~\ref{tab:1} and for \textsc{Aegis} in Table~\ref{tab:2}, and show Python optimization results for RAS in Table ~\ref{tab:mercury}.
 First, note that RAS significantly improves performance compared to all baselines, when using both the original PIE training set as well as our atomic edit training set.
-Dynamic retrieval was by far the best blackbox adaptation approach studied in the original PIE paper, yet our approach is able to almost double its performance in terms of mean best speedup.
+Dynamic retrieval was by far the best blackbox adaptation approach studied in the original PIE paper, yet our approach is able to double its performance in terms of mean best speedup.
 Our ablation demonstrates that both search and contextual retrieval are roughly equally important, since ablating contextual retrieval about halves the performance improvement compared to dynamic retrieval.

-While \textsc{Aegis} diminishes performance, it still achieves a significant improvement.
-Indeed, it outperforms all ablations (both ablations of \textsc{Aegis} and those of RAS); the only approach it does not outperform is the full RAS approach.
+While \textsc{Aegis} diminishes performance, it usually achieves a significant improvement.
+Indeed, for GPT-4o and Qwen-3-Coder, it outperforms all ablations (both ablations of \textsc{Aegis} and those of RAS); the only approach it does not outperform is the full RAS approach.
+We hypothesize that the performance gap between AEGIS and RAS occurs because 1) LLM-decomposed AEGIS program pairs are not guaranteed to have large differences in speedup and 2) multiple program pairs derived from the same RAS dataset pair may be selected during AEGIS's retrieval, affecting retrieved program diversity.
+Using our PIE experiments, we study the impact of multiple rounds of search on our metrics in Appendix \ref{app:beam_search_analysis}, and the types of programming problems that RAS and \textsc{Aegis} fail to optimize in Appendix~\ref{app:failure_cat}.
+We also study the impact of using specialized code embedding models instead of text-embedding-3-large in Appendix ~\ref{app:code_embed}.
+For Python optimization, we observe that RAS increases the mean runtime percentile metric (Beyond@1) by 10.27 for Qwen2.5-7B-Instruct, significantly narrowing the gap between it and the Instruct Only performance of larger models.
+Pass@1 and Beyond@1 results for larger models in the Instruct Only setting are provided in Appendix \ref{app:larger_models_mercury}.

-\textbf{Metrics across beam search iterations.} Next, in Figure \ref{fig:beamsearch}, we study the effect of using search techniques by reporting our various metrics across iterations of beam search.
-We focus on our results for our approach compared to our ``No Contextual'' ablation (since ``Dynamic Retrieval'' and ``Instruct Only'' do not perform search).

-Figure~\ref{fig:beamsearch} (a) shows results for ``Mean Best Speedup''.
-As can be seen, while the first step of beam search provides the greatest benefit, it continues to provide benefit for all approaches, especially when using contextual retrieval.
-Since we request the LLM $F_{\text{context}}$ to describe the algorithm used for the current best-performing program $p_i$ at each iteration $i$ of the beam search, we hypothesize that $F_{\text{context}}$ can update its description to include algorithmic updates made in the previous iteration, thus enabling it to retrieve more relevant examples.
-We also see greater continuing improvements for \textsc{Aegis}, likely because atomic edits constrain optimization to change the program more slowly.
-Additional iterations may help further close the gap between \textsc{Aegis} and RAS.
-We provide an example of how AEGIS and RAS both optimize the same program in Appendix \ref{app:aegis_vs_ras}.